National Hydrographic Office (Pakistan)

 The National Hydrographic Office (NHO), formerly known as Pakistan Navy Hydrographic Department, is a military administrative and an engineering staff branch of the Pakistan Navy.
-The National Hydrographic Office is generally associated with conducting the hydrographic surveys, oceanography, maritime works, and cartography but it performs various oceanographic works in the country as part of its nation-building mission.
+The National Hydrographic Office is generally associated with conducting hydrographic surveys, oceanography, maritime works, and cartography but it performs various oceanographic works in the country as part of its nation-building mission.

 The National Hydrographic Office is commanded by the Hydrographer-of-Pakistan who serves as the naval chiefs's hydrographer, and advises the Navy HQ on matters of marine engineering and physical oceanographic meteorology.

 The current Hydrographer-of-Pakistan is Vice-Admiral Faisal Abbasi.

 History

 In 1949, Rear-Admiral James Wilfred Jefford laid the foundation of the hydrographic arm within the Pakistan Navy with Captain Colin Goyder Little— a Commander in the Royal Australian Navy at that time— was its first commanding officer as hydrographer of Pakistan.
 In 1955, it was finally commissioned in the Pakistan Navy as its hydrographic arm— the British Royal Navy officers played crucial role in helping the Navy run its operations with Commander John C. Gratton, later Commander Robert Hunt who the last British Royal Officer in the Pakistan Navy in 1955.

 Originally, it was known as Pakistan Navy Hydrographic Department but later re-organized and re-designated itself as National Hydrographic Office (NHO).
 The Office is mandated to conduct scientific inquiries on hydrographic surveys of maritime borders of Pakistan by publishing the military nautical maps and datasets.

 The National Hydrographic Officer is commanded by the Hydrographer of Pakistan (HOP), usually active-duty two-star rank, Rear-Admiral, who serves as the chief hydrographer and principal oceanographer in advising the Navy HQ and the Government of Pakistan on important matters on oceanography, navigation, cartography, surveys, and hydrography.